openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional claims are defined for authorization details of type `openid_credential` and this Credential format.

 * `credential_definition`: REQUIRED.
-Object containing the detailed description of the credential type.
+Object containing the detailed description of the Credential type.
 It consists of the following sub claims:
     * `@context`: REQUIRED.
 Array as defined in (#server_metadata_ldp_vc).
     * `type`: REQUIRED.
 Array as defined in (#server_metadata_ldp_vc).
 This claim contains the type values the Wallet requests authorization for at the Credential Issuer.
     * `credentialSubject`: OPTIONAL.
 An object as defined in (#authorization_jwt_vc_json).